 With real-world experiments being costly and tedious to implement, the need for accurate physics-based numerical simulations is prevalent.
 Such simulations not only allow for advanced mechanics-based study, they also open up the avenue to challenging problems in robotics ranging from simulating soft robot dynamics to closing the sim2real gap for deformable material manipulation.
 In recent times, discrete differential geometry-based (DDG-based) simulations have shown surprisingly successful performance in capturing the nonlinear mechanical behaviors of rod structures~\cite{bergou2008discrete,bergou2010discrete}.
 However, frictional contact handling still lacks a descriptive understanding.

+Indeed, frictional contact formulations are usually diverse and based on the scaling of the system and/or the physical scenario.
+In this manuscript, we mainly focus on Coulomb friction, an adequate approximation of dry friction.
+Note that Coulomb friction degrades when contacted surfaces are conjoined.
+For engineering problems in which cohesion is important (e.g., cohesive granular media simulation~\cite{mandal2020insights, bertrand2005based, thakur2014micromechanical}), a more elaborated contact theory such as Johnson-Kendall-Roberts (JKR), Derjaguin–Muller–Toporov (DMT), or Maugis models~\cite{johnson1971surface, johnson1997adhesion, maugis1992adhesion} are required.
+Some prior works use these elastic cohesive contact models to simulate incipient sliding of cohesive contacts~\cite{borri2001incipient, gao2006nanoscale}.
+Despite this, Coulomb friction is still the de facto friction model for non-cohesive contact due to its simplicity and high empirical accuracy, where it can be seen implemented in a wide variety of engineering applications, including, contact in elastic structures, most granular media simulations, and more.
+We therefore build a novel numerical framework based on Coulomb friction.

-Contact handling methods can generally be divided into three distinct categories: impulse methods, constraint-based optimization methods, and penalty energy methods.
+Aside from friction formulations, contact handling methods can generally be divided into three distinct categories: impulse methods, constraint-based optimization methods, and penalty energy methods.
 As the name suggests, impulse methods compute contact forces based on the required impulse to keep rod segments from penetrating, with an example being the impulse force model by Spillmann et al.~\cite{spillmann2008adaptive}.
-Although computationally efficient and straightforward to implement, unrealistic visual jittering often occurs when using too large time steps during simulations as the generated forces are handled explicitly~\cite{choi2021imc}.
-Therefore, impulse methods often must deal with insufficient physical accuracy or use sufficiently small time steps.
+Although computationally efficient and straightforward to implement, unrealistic visual jittering often occurs when simulations use sufficiently large time steps as the generated forces are handled explicitly~\cite{choi2021imc}.
+Therefore, impulse methods often must either deal with insufficient physical accuracy or use sufficiently small time steps.

-Constraint-based optimization methods treat frictional contact as a constrained optimization problem.
-For example, in Ref~\cite{kaufman2014adaptive}, frictional contact is formatted as constraints according to discrete Signorini-Fishera conditions~\cite{kikuchi1988contact} and the maximal dissipation principle~\cite{goyal1991planar}.
-Other approaches treat frictional contact as a conic optimization problem~\cite{alart1991mixed, daviet2011hybrid, bertails2011nonsmooth,li2018implicit}.
-Constraint-based methods can often produce physically realistic results but are usually difficult to implement.
-Furthermore, constraint-based methods require additional handling for the generated constraints, often producing expensive computational costs.